KevKevR/PA1attempt/README.md

-Programming Assignment 2
+Programming Assignment 3
 ======
-for COMP371 CC, Concordia University Summer 2020 with instructor Serguei A. Mokhov, due by the end of July 27th, 2020.
+for COMP371 CC, Concordia University Summer 2020 with instructor Serguei A. Mokhov, due by the end of August 21st, 2020.

 Team List
 ======